target/strelka/docs/README.md

 * Allocate at least 1GB RAM per backend
     * If backends do not have enough RAM, then there will be excessive memory errors
     * Big files (especially compressed files) require more RAM
-* Allocate as much RAM as reasonable to the cache
+* Allocate as much RAM as reasonable to the coordinator(s)

 #### Sizing Considerations
 Multiple variables should be considered when determining the appropriate size for a cluster: